edqx/node-scratch-client/README.md

 # node-scratch-client

-This fork of [node-scratch-client](https://github.com/edqx/node-scratch-client/) intends to fix a few bugs that can cause errors during its use.
+The Scratch development team is always changing the Scratch API, and we need to catch up with it.
+This fork of [node-scratch-client](https://github.com/edqx/node-scratch-client/) intends to keep up-to-date with the latest Scratch API as quickly as possible.

 # Installation